hyperledger/indy-plenum/design/view-change.md

   in which _l_ is ppSeqNo of last executed request, _N_ is flag if replica has _NEW-VIEW_ message for view _v_, _V_ is set of flags indicating that replica accepted _VIEW-CHANGE_ message from replica _j_.
-Upon receiving _STATUS-PENDING_ message which indicates that replica _i_ didn't receive _VIEW-CHANGE_ message from replica _j_:
+Upon receiving _STATUS-PENDING_ message which indicates that replica _i_ did not receive _VIEW-CHANGE_ message from replica _j_:
   - replica _j_ should resend _VIEW-CHANGE_ to _i_ (if not malicious)
   - new primary should retransmit _j_'s _VIEW-CHANGE_ to _i_ (if available)
   - other replicas should resend _VIEW-CHANGE-ACK(i,j)_ to _i_ supporting
-    _VIEW-CHANGE_ from primary (if they already received view-changes and acknoledged them to primary)
+    _VIEW-CHANGE_ from primary (if they already received view-changes and acknowledged them to primary)

 - After obtaining (or generating in case of new primary) correct _NEW-VIEW_ message each replica sets stable checkpoint to _(ck, cd)_ from _X_ and